Hawxy/Discord.Addons.Hosting/README.md

 This section assumes some prior knowledge of Dependency Injection within the .NET ecosystem.
 Take a read of [this](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) and [this](https://discord.foxbot.me/stable/guides/commands/dependency-injection.html) if you have no idea what any of this means.

-Most services I see people write within Discord.NET world tend to get instantiated & injected into `CommandModule`'s or other services by the container when required.
-They're simple and serve to hold some basic state and/or abstract away common functionality.
-However, some services are more complex and require some kind of manual scaffolding to work as intended, such as subscribing to events published by the `DiscordSocketClient` or by performing an `async` request on creation.
+Most services people write within the Discord.NET world tend to fall in one of two buckets.
+One type gets instantiated & injected into `CommandModule`'s or other services by the container when required and simply exist to hold some basic state and/or abstract away common functionality.
+The other type is more complex and requires some kind of manual scaffolding to work as intended, such as subscribing to events published by the `DiscordSocketClient` or by performing an `async` request on creation.
 These services tend to operate in isolation and thus do not get initialized by being injected into a `CommandModule` or some other dependent service.

-How do we solve this problem?
-The class constructor is certainly not an appropriate place.
+So, how do we initialize the latter type of service?
 Do we call `GetRequiredService<T>` and run an `Initialize()` method on every service that needs it?
 Do we create an attribute or interface and use reflection to get all the services we need to initialize?
-All of these solutions usually end up being a maintenance burden, an anti-pattern, or both.
+Do we just initialize them before adding them to the container?
+At a large scale, all of these solutions usually end up being a maintenance burden, an anti-pattern, or both.

 Since we're using a `Host`, this problem is already solved, as the `IHostedService` can handle all of our initialisation concerns for us. **Note: Implementations of `IHostedService` should not be injected into any other service/`CommandModule` etc, either seperate your initialization concerns from your functional concerns or rethink your architecture.**

-- I've included a base class `InitializedService` for services that simply need to be initialized once for the lifetime of the application (such as a `CommandHandler`, and any isolated service that just listens to client events).
+- I've included the base class `InitializedService` for services that simply need to be initialized once for the lifetime of the application (such as a `CommandHandler`, and any isolated service that just listens to client events).
+This base class implements `IHostedService` and simply keeps track of if `InitializeAsync` has been called already.

 ```csharp
 public class CommandHandler : InitializedService